 - Regular Attendance of Non-Directors at Board Meetings.
 Company senior executives report to the Board on their respective areas of responsibility as requested by the Board.
 At times, other Company personnel are asked to make specific presentations to the Board.

 - New Director Orientation.
 The Company’s new directors are required to attend an orientation session, which includes receiving and reviewing extensive materials relative to the Company’s business and operations including, but not limited to, financial statements and corporate structure and governance.
 Incumbent directors are invited to attend such orientation meetings.
-To familiarize themselves with the Company’s manufacturing processes, new directors are encouraged to visit a Company design center and manufacturing facility, as soon as reasonably practicable and within a reasonable amount of time after joining the Board.
+To familiarize themselves with the Company’s manufacturing processes, new directors are encouraged to visit a Company design center and manufacturing facility, as reasonably practicable and within a reasonable amount of time after joining the Board.
 Reasonable and appropriate travel and other expenses related to new director orientations will be reimbursed by the Company.

 - Ongoing Director Education.
-The Company is supportive of its directors visiting the Company’s design centers and manufacturing facilities, attending outside director education programs, and will, upon authorization of the Chairperson of the Nominating and Corporate Governance Committee, reimburse directors for their reasonable expenses related to attendance at appropriate outside director education programs.
+The Company is supportive of its directors visiting the Company’s design centers and manufacturing facilities, attending outside director education programs, and will, upon authorization of the Company Secretary reimburse directors for their reasonable expenses related to such.

 - Reimbursement for Director Travel.
-The Company will reimburse directors for reasonable travel expenses in connection with their attendance at Board meetings, any Board committee meetings, general meetings of the Company, or otherwise in connection with the business of the Company.
+The Company will reimburse directors for reasonable travel expenses in connection with their attendance at Board meetings, any Board Committee meetings and general meetings of the Company.
 All other travel expenses must be pre-approved by the Company’s Corporate Secretary, or the persons designated for this task by the Corporate Secretary..

 - Other Committee Qualifications.
-The qualifications of individual committee members are reviewed annually for compliance with the regulatory requirements mandated for the members of each particular committee.
-The Nominating and Corporate Governance Committee recommends the members of the committees to the Board and the Board appoints committee members and committee chairpersons in accordance with applicable law and according to criteria set forth in the applicable committee charter and other criteria that the Board determines to be relevant to the responsibilities of each committee.
+The qualifications of individual Committee members are reviewed annually for compliance with the regulatory requirements, if any, mandated for the members of each particular Committee.
+The Nominating and Corporate Governance Committee recommends the members of the Committees to the Board and the Board appoints Committee members and Committee chairs in accordance with applicable law and according to criteria set forth in the applicable Committee charter and other criteria that the Board determines to be relevant to the responsibilities of each Committee.

 - Committee Agendas.
-The committee chairpersons and appropriate members of management, in accordance with the committee’s charter and, as appropriate, in consultation with the committee members, will determine the frequency and length of the committee meetings.
-The committee Chairperson, in consultation with management, prepares committee agendas.
-Annual recurring events for each committee are generally circulated each year and used as preliminary agenda items.
-All committee members are free to include additional items on an agenda.
-Committee chairpersons will summarize committee discussions and actions with the full Board.
+The Committee chairs and appropriate members of management, in accordance with the Committee’s charter and, as appropriate, in consultation with the Committee members, will determine the frequency and length of the Committee meetings.
+The Committee Chair, in consultation with management, prepares Committee agendas.
+Annual recurring events for each Committee are generally circulated each year and used as preliminary agenda items.
+All Committee members are free to include additional items on an agenda.
+Committee chairs will summarize Committee discussions and actions with the full Board.

-- Outside Advisors and Access to Management.
-The Board and its committees have the right, at any time, to obtain advice, reports or opinions from external financial, legal, accounting or other advisors or consultants at the Company’s expense to assist in their duties to the Company and its shareholders.
-Board members also have free access to all members of management and employees of the Company, as necessary and appropriate in order to ensure that directors can ask any questions and receive all information necessary to perform their duties.
+- Access to Outside Advisors and Management.
+The Board and its Committees have the right, at any time, to obtain advice, reports or opinions from external financial, legal, accounting or other advisors or consultants at the Company’s expense to assist them in their duties to the Company and its shareholders.
+Board members will also have access to all members of management and employees of the Company, as needed to fulfill their duties..